INTERSECT-SDK/python-sdk/docs/installation.rst

 To expose the management UI as well, add ``-p 15672:15672`` to the command.
 Then you can navigate to ``localhost:15672`` in your browser.
 The login credentials will be those found in the broker's `definitions file <https://code.ornl.gov/intersect/sdk/broker/-/blob/0.2.0/definitions.json>`_.

-Poetry
+PDM
 ------

-The `poetry <https://python-poetry.org>`_ packaging and dependency management tool can be used to install the Python SDK.
-Download and install poetry using the instructions on their website.
+The `PDM <https://pdm.fming.dev/latest/>`_ packaging and dependency management tool can be used to install the Python SDK.
+Download and install PDM using the instructions on their website.

 Conda
 -----